John Loftus (military author): Social critic

 Loftus serves as a media commentator, appearing regularly on ABC National Radio and Fox News.
 He also writes weekly for Ami, an Orthodox Jewish weekly newsmagazine.

 On August 7, 2005, he provided the United States address of an alleged terrorist named Iyad K. Hilal on Fox News.
 Only afterwards was it revealed that Hilal had left the address three years previously and the home was now owned by a family, who was then subjected to threats and vandalism and required police protection as a result of Loftus' words.
 Fox terminated Loftus's contract to commentate after the event.
-Loftus said "I thought it might help police in that area now that we have positively identified a terrorist," but he did not say why he did not contact police in a more direct manner.
+Loftus said "I thought it might help police in that area now that we have positively identified a terrorist," but he did not say why he did not contact police directly.
 Loftus apologized for the mistake and expressed frustration about "one federal [agency's]" inaction on an earlier tip he had given them years ago due to the same address.